 Disclaimer: This article may contain affiliate links.
 Clicking on them may earn Costa Rica Vibes a commission, at no extra cost to you.
 Thank you for your support!

-Pura Vida in Costa Rica: What the Phrase Means
+Pura Vida Meaning in Costa Rica: What It Represents and How to Use It

 What does Pura Vida mean?